 Day 7: Bicycle to Les Eyzies

-Highlights: Guided tour of cave paintings, visit to Prehistoric MuseumThis morning we bike to Les Eyzies, which rests at the confluence of the Vèzére and Beune rivers.
-This afternoon you'll visit one of the few caves with prehistoric paintings still open to the public.
-Access to these caves is extremely limited so you're in for a real treat.
+Highlights: Guided tour of cave sculptures at Cap Blanc, visit to Prehistoric MuseumThis morning we bike to Les Eyzies, which rests at the confluence of the Vèzére and Beune rivers.
+We have reservations this afternoon to visit the cave at Cap Blanc, where you can view some of the biggest prehistoric cave sculptures in Europe still open to the public.
 If you want to expand your knowledge after the visit you can stop by the Prehistoric Museum in town and learn about our ancestors from 100,000 years ago.
 Alternatively, you can spend the rest of the afternoon simply relaxing at the hotel pool.
-Distance: 45 km (28 miles).
+Distance: 54 km (33 miles).